garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 >**The `transfer` function of the token might as well be stealing all tokens, and this tool wouldn’t even notice.**

-This is also warned about in @spalladino when he introduces [the ERC online verifier](https://erc20-verifier.openzeppelin.com/):
+This is also warned about in @spalladino when he introduces [the ERC online verifier](https://forum.openzeppelin.com/t/online-erc20-contract-verifier/1575):

 > Note that the script **does not verify that the functions found behave as expected** .
-It just checks for matching signatures, return types, existence of custom modifiers, and event emissions, among others.
+It just checks for matching signatures, return types, existence of custom modifiers, event emissions, among others.

 This is because the tool is not meant for checking functional properties.
 Checking functional properties is much harder.
 One, they are more difficult to formalize: Think about how to write a property prescribing that tokens cannot be stolen in some logic or a property allowing *only* safe cases of reentrancy.